 Text and image: Published in Norwegian in Aftenposten, Oct.
 7, 2017.

-Iain Chalmers and Paul Glasziou documented in 2009 that an estimated 85 per cent of health research is redundant and that such wastage could have been avoided.
+In 2009 Iain Chalmers and Paul Glasziou documented that an estimated 85 per cent of all health research is redundant and that such wastage could have been avoided.

 They made this claim in an article on “Avoidable waste in the production and reporting of research evidence” which appeared in the prestigious journal The Lancet.

 Several factors account for the high proportion of squandered spending, but Chalmers and Glasziou found that new projects make surprising little use of earlier work in the same field.